pawelrosikrosinski/Psychology_Evaluation_Test_Scanner/README.md

 CASE DESCRIPTION:

-Over the years, Client have had produced heavy kilogrames of psy-eval papers, that needed to be digitalized quickly.
+Over the years, Client have had produced heavy kilogrames of psy-eval papers, with urgency for digitalization.

 SOLUTION: